Toby Alderweireld: Royal Antwerp

+On 16 March 2025, in the 85th minute of a 0–0 league draw away at Standard Liège, Alderweireld sustained a quadriceps tear that sidelined him for most of the championship playoffs.
+Royal Antwerp put out a statement reading "Recovery from such injuries often takes a considerable period of time, which unfortunately makes Toby's appearance in the play-offs uncertain.
+From today on, everything is focused on his rehabilitation.
+Wishing you a speedy recovery, Captain!".
+Alderweireld put out his own statement soon after, reading "I never expected this… Right now, I don’t have the words for this.
+What I do know is that I will do everything I can to wear that beautiful shirt one more time.
+To be captain of the most beautiful club in the world one more time… It will be a tough battle against time, and I know I’m not on the winning side.
+I want to thank everyone for the heart-warming messages and the support I’ve received.
+You are all fantastic!"

+On 17 May 2025, Alderweireld returned to action for Antwerp during the penultimate championship playoff match against Union Saint-Gilloise.
+Later that month, on 29 May, he made his final home appearance in the European competition play-off match against Charleroi.

 International career

 Alderweireld first represented Belgium at under-17 level in October 2005 and took part in the 2006 UEFA U17 Championship.
 After the 2008–09 season concluded, he made his senior debut for Belgium in a friendly tournament, Kirin Cup, against Chile on 29 May 2009.
 However, his full senior debut came three months later in a match against the Czech Republic.
 He was named in several 2010 World Cup qualifying squads, but was mostly an unused substitute.
 In October 2009, he came on as a second-half substitute for Daniel Van Buyten in the 2–0 defeat to Estonia.

 Alderweireld was called up to the Belgian U21 squad for the 2011 UEFA U21 Championship qualifier against Ukraine on 13 November 2009, with the match finishing 2–0 to Ukraine.
 He played right back during the 2012 UEFA Euro qualification match against Turkey on 7 September 2010.

 On 13 May 2014, Alderweireld was named in the squad to go to the 2014 FIFA World Cup.
 He started in all five games of Belgium's tournament run, including its 1–0 defeat against Argentina in the quarter-finals.
 In the 2018 FIFA World Cup, he won a bronze medal with Belgium after a 2–0 win over England.
 On 8 September 2020, Alderweireld played his 100th match for Belgium in a 5–1 win against Iceland.

 On 6 March 2023, he announced his retirement from international football.